RubenGarciaBri/behaviourlab-project/README.md

 # Behaviour Lab Project

-This is a little game built in React and Redux as part of a project for a technical interview.
+This is a simple game built in React and Redux as part of a project for a technical interview.

-You can place a little robot on a 5x5 grid and give it instructions to move it around without falling off the table.
+You can place a robot on a 5x5 grid and give it instructions to move it around without falling off the table.

 # How to Run